Veith3n/shopping-list/README.md

 - Separate screens for adding products, viewing them, and details (modal after clicking on one)
 - Syncing data between screens
 - Tab with geolocation data and handle asking for geolocation permissions
-- Tab with weather view, for current location and predefined locations
+- Tab with current weather view, for current location and predefined locations